 — D.A.
 Waite.
 Defending the King James Bible, (3rd edition, The Bible For Today Press, 2006, page 38.

 This Greek text underlies most modern English translations.
 And there has been 26 new editions of their Greek text in 81 years?
-Shows that the Editors themselves don’t place much confidences in their own work.
+This shows that the Editors themselves don’t place much confidence in their own work.

 The Masoretic text was compiled from the ancient manuscripts of the Old Testament by the Masoretes Hebrew scholars dedicated to guarding and standardizing the traditional Hebrew text as “handed down” (the basic meaning of Masoretic) from the earlier Hebrew scribes, who had in turn meticulously copied the ancient Hebrew manuscripts, scrupulously guarding against error.
 As far as the Hebrew text developed by Rudolf Kittel is concerned, it is worth noting that Kittel was a German rationalistic higher critic, rejecting Biblical inerrancy and firmly devoted to evolutionism.

 The men most responsible for alterations in the New Testament text were B.F.
 Westcott and F.J.A.
 Hort, whose Greek New Testament was largely updated by Eberhard Nestle and Kurt Aland.
-All of these men were evolutionists.
+All of these men were evolutionists and probably Freemasons.
 Furthermore, Westcott and Hort both denied Biblical inerrancy and promoted spiritism and racism.
 Nestle and Aland, like Kittel, were German theological skeptics.

 Westcott and Hort were also the most influential members of the English revision committee which produced the English Revised Version of the Bible.
 The corresponding American revision committee which developed the American Standard Version of 1901 was headed by another liberal evolutionist, Philip Schaff.
 Most new versions since that time have adopted the same presuppositions as those of the 19th century revisers.